ptr727/PlexCleaner/README.md

   - Removed forced file flush and waiting for IO to flush logic, unnecessarily slows down processing and is ineffective.
   - Removed `VerifyOptions:VerifyDuration`, `VerifyOptions:IdetDuration`, `VerifyOptions:MinimumDuration`, and `VerifyOptions:MinimumFileAge` configuration options.
   - Removed docker image publishing to GHCR, `broken pipe` errors too frequently break the build.
+  - Changed the process exit code to return `1` vs. `-1` in case of error, more conformant with standard exit codes, `0` remains success.
   - Settings JSON schema updated from v2 to v3 to account for new and modified settings.
     - Older settings schemas will automatically be upgraded with compatible settings to v3 on first run.
   - *Breaking Change* Removed the `reprocess` commandline option, logic was very complex with limited value, use `reverify` instead.